 Profile of the typical investor The Fund expects that a typical investor in the Sub-fund will be a long-term investor who knows and accepts the risks associated with this type of investment, as set in section 6 of this Prospectus.
 The typical investor will be seeking to invest a portion of his/her overall portfolio in debt securities, with the goal of obtaining income and capital appreciation.

-Risk factors Investors should note the specific risk warnings contained in section 6. of this Prospectus and more particularly those regarding:
+Risk factors Investors should note the specific risk warnings contained in section 6. of this Prospectus and more particularly those regarding: Credit risk.

-Credit risk.

 Convertible securities are subject to the risks associated with both fixed-income securities and equities and volatility risk.
 Derivatives.
 Credit Default Swaps.
 Contingent capital securities (CoCos).
 The Sub-fund may invest in securities rated below investment grade, which present greater risk of loss to principal and interest than higher-quality securities.
 Sustainable finance.
 Subordinated debt risk.
 Rule 144A / Regulation S securities.

-Risks specific to CFD:

 Counterparty risk, which is the risk that the counterparty will default on its obligations.
 Market risk, which is the risk that unfavourable effects on the value of the underlying asset will have a big impact on CFDs.
 Unexpected information, changes in market conditions and government policy can result in quick changes.
 Due to the nature of CFDs, small changes may have a big impact on returns.

-Liquidity risk, which is the risk that, when there are not enough trades being made in the market for an underlying asset, the contract becomes illiquid and the CFD provider requires additional margin payments or closes contracts at inferior prices as a consequence thereof.
-Due to the fast moving nature of financial markets, the price of a CFD can fall before the trade can be executed at a previously agreed upon price.

-Investment Manager Generali Asset Management S.p.A.
+Liquidity risk, which is the risk that, when there are not enough trades being made in the market for an underlying asset the contract becomes Liquidity risk, which is the risk that, when there Investment Manager Generali Asset Management S.p.A.
 Società di gestione del risparmio.
 Reference Currency EUR

-Launch Date of the Sub-fund 2 February 2004

-Redemption Commission 0%

-Management Fee of the Share Classes potentially available in the Sub-fund (expressed as maximum rates)

-For the Share Classes currently available in the Sub-fund, please refer to the Website of the Management Company.
-Please also refer to section 9. of this Prospectus for further information on fees and charges which are the same for all Funds and/or for each class of Shares.
+Launch Date of the Sub-fund 2 February 2004 Redemption Commission 0% Management Fee of the Share Classes potentially available Class A: 0.40% in the Sub-fund (expressed as maximum rates) Class B: 0.50% For the Share Classes currently available in the Sub-fund, please refer to the Website of Class C: 0.80% Class D: 1.00% the Management Company.
+Please also refer to section 9. of this Prospectus for further information on fees and charges which are Class E: 1.20% the same for all Funds and/or for each class of Shares.
+Class G: 0.45% Class G1: 0.45% Class R: 0.50% Class Z: 0.00%